jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 Achieves an incredible empire by the time he's 30.
 Leaves you simultaneously impressed but very conflicted about the means.

+## Design

+### Design as Art, Bruno Manari

+Made me wish I had a Japanese house.

+### book of branding, Radim Malinic

+A good initial overview on how to achieve strong branding in practise, with a lot of case studies.
+It felt a little too much like paying for a portfolio but was helpful.

+### The Design of Everyday Things, Donald A. Norman

+A must read for design principles.
+I'll never see doors, light sockets or electric cars the same way.

+### Visual Grammar, Christian Leborg

+Clarifies the terms used in visual design, a very quick read but useful if you collaborate with designers regularly.

 ## Growth

 ### Traction, Gabriel Weinberg and Justin Mares